Last Updated on: 6th July 2023, 07:14 pm

 A vet will examine the parrot’s droppings under a microscope.
 If organisms are present in the parrot’s waste, avian gastric yeast can be treated with Amphotericin B.

 The death rate in affected parrots is 10-80%, with stronger yeast strains more likely to be fatal.
-If a parrot recovers, relapses are likely, so close monitoring is required for the remainder of the parrot’s life.
+If a parrot recovers, relapses are likely, so close monitoring is required for the rest of the parrot’s life.

 The infection can be transmitted between parrots.
 If you own more than one parrot, avoid spreading the infection by quarantining the bird to stop the spread.